gneissone/connect-unavco-elasticsearch/README.md

 2. Close the index with `curl -XPOST 'localhost:9200/unavco/_close'`
 3. Import the analyzer settings located in config/settings.json with `curl -XPUT 'localhost:9200/unavco/_settings?pretty' --data-binary @config/settings.json`
 4. Re-open the index with `curl -XPOST 'localhost:9200/unavco/_open'`

+Likewise, the publication.json mapping file references a 'folding' analyzer, which is also defined in settings.json.
+The asciifolding filter it uses is built into elasticsearch already.

 ### Setting up the faceted browser